Updated: 2 days ago

 As a coach, you want to have all the answers and be ready to guide; however, I am also human, and this pandemic has shaken all our foundations.
 It’s time we service-providers take time to show we are also trying to make sense of this.

 This realisation and the weight of rapid change has also affected my own personal well-being.
 I started to have dreams about letting people down, started to doubt my service and who I am as a person, which has caused my left bottom eyelid to twitch (if you see one of my videos, I am not winking at you, I promise!).

 That was last week.
 This is a new week to get back on the horse……

 The feeling I have had over the past couple of weeks is normal, and I am sure a lot of other services-providers are feeling the same.

 After three weeks of roller-coaster adapting and throwing ourselves in, we have to give ourselves the personal kindness we ask our candidates to give to themselves.
 We also must be honest about our abilities and what we can and can’t offer.

-That being said we are going to continue to focus on supporting individuals to continue their personal development, boost their career-focused skills and create group workshops to keep and build supportive networks and of course one to one coaching.
+That being said, we will continue to focus on supporting individuals to continue their personal development, boost their career-focused skills and create group workshops to keep and build supportive networks and, of course, one to one coaching.

 We feel it’s important to maintain structure and routine while looking towards an uncertain future with an open mind to the possibilities ahead.